RutronikSystemSolutions/RDK4_REV2_RAB5-OSIRE_DEMO/README.md

 <img src="images/rdk4_rab5.jpg" style="zoom:15%;" />

 **NOTE:**  The current up to 100 mA may flow from the System Basis Chip [U1] TLE9262-3BQXV33 VCC2 LDO Ouput.
-In case more current is needed, please use RDK4 BATTERY supply terminals and switch to RECOM RPX-1.5Q power supply on RAB5-OSIRE board [Switch the jumper from pins 2 and 3 to pins 1 and 2 on the P2 port].
+In case more current is needed, please use RDK4 BATTERY supply terminals J1 and J4 and switch to RECOM RPX-1.5Q power supply on RAB5-OSIRE board [Switch the jumper from pins 2 and 3 to pins 1 and 2 on the P2 port].
 This would increase the current limit to 1.5A.

 ## Requirements